-1.9 Virtual machine configuration
+1.10 Virtual machine configuration

-When you select a virtual machine from the list in the main VirtualBox window, you will see a summary of that machine's settings on the right of the window, under the "Details" tab.
+When you select a virtual machine from the list in the Manager window, you will see a summary of that machine's settings on the right.

-Clicking on the "Settings" button in the toolbar at the top of VirtualBox main window brings up a detailed window where you can configure many of the properties of the VM that is currently selected.
+Clicking on the "Settings" button in the toolbar at the top brings up a detailed window where you can configure many of the properties of the selected VM.
 But be careful: even though it is possible to change all VM settings after installing a guest operating system, certain changes might prevent a guest operating system from functioning correctly if done after installation.